edgelesssys/contrast/docs/docs/basics/security-benefits.md

 The [attestation architecture](../architecture/attestation/hardware.md) describes Contrast's chain of trust and the attestation process in detail.

-## Thread model and mitigations
+## Threat model and mitigations

-This section describes the threat models that Contrast helps to mitigate.
+This section describes the threat vectors that Contrast helps to mitigate.

-The following attacks are outside of the scope of this document:
+The following attacks are out of scope for this document:

 * Attacks on the application code itself, such as insufficient access controls.
 * Attacks on the Confidential Computing hardware directly, such as side-channel attacks.